OUR HISTORY

 Red Leaf Flowers

-The markets were originally hosted on the streets and Rows, with the focus in Market Square, outside the current Forum entrance.
+The markets were originally hosted on the streets and Rows, with the focus in Market Square, outside the current Forum entrance, with stalls around the Exchange building, built in the square in 1692 and which served as the Town Hill until it burned down in 1862.

 The site of the new market has seen every part of Chester’s history, from housing Roman barracks and stores, Saxon houses, Viking jewellery makers, Medieval streets, Church missions, schools, a foundry and most recently a bus station.
 See more about the archaeology of the site here.